 104 films have created a short film for the Underlying Health Condition campaign featuring the voices of disabled TV and film talent.
 Underlying Health Condition is an essential inititative led by Jack Thorne, writer of His Dark Materials and actor/writer Genevieve Barr (who starred in our own short Sympathy for the Lemon in 2016).
 The goal is to highlight inequalities in access and call to make things better and 104 films is proud to be part of this groundbreak movement.
 You can watch a recording of the event on international day of disabled people on December 3rd and the film HERE.

-A new online version of Justin Edgar’s exhibition Reasonable Adjustment on the disabled armed resistance movement will show at the SouthBank Centre’s Unlimited Festival from 13th – 17th January 2021.
+A new online version of Justin Edgar’s exhibition Reasonable Adjustment on the disabled armed resistance movement premiered at the SouthBank Centre’s Unlimited Festival from 13th – 17th January 2021.
 For More information click HERE.
 The online exhibition experience has been developed with the support of Art Fund, Arts Council of England and Unlimited.

 It tells the story of a struggling disabled actress who gets a job advising aspoilt film star for his latest role playing a wheelchair user and co-stars Laurie Davidson (Cats), Esther Smith (Trying), Alice Lowe (Sightseers) and Stephen Boxer (The Crown).